MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

     </PropertyGroup>
 </Project>
 ```
-`Directory.Build.props` is a MSBuild file which will be imported by all projects in your game.
+`Directory.Build.props` is an MSBuild file which will be imported by all projects in your game.
-Its like a file to contain global variables.
+It is like a file that contains global variables.
 In this case the version of MonoGame we want to use.

-To get the latest version you can look at one of the packages at [https://github.com/orgs/MonoGame/packages?repo_name=MonoGame](https://github.com/orgs/MonoGame/packages?repo_name=MonoGame).
-To get the information from the GitHub feed by doing a command line search with the following
+To find out the latest version number, you can look at one of the packages at [https://github.com/orgs/MonoGame/packages?repo_name=MonoGame](https://github.com/orgs/MonoGame/packages?repo_name=MonoGame).
+Or to get the information from the GitHub feed, you can run the following command.

 ```CLI
 nuget search "MonoGame.Framework" -PreRelease -Source MonoGameGitHub